Blog

 }

-This package could be optimized, for example by allowing us to encode and decode unique values so we won't have to handle arrays neither than the package, it could save some nanoseconds and bytes but as you see theses two operations are really efficients:
+This package could be optimized, for example by allowing us to encode and decode single values so that neither we nor the package would have to handle arrays; it could save some nanoseconds and bytes, but as you can see these two operations are really efficient:

 | Method | Mean | Error | StdDev | Allocated |